NucleusEngineering/serverless/.journey/tutorial.neos.md

 images.

 You don't need to provision anything to get started with using Cloud Build, it's
-serverless: simply enable the API and submit your jobs.
+fully-managed: simply enable the API and submit your jobs.
 Cloud Build manages all the required infrastructure for you.
 Per default, Cloud Build schedules build jobs on shared infrastructure, but it can be configured to run on a dedicated worker pool that is not shared with other users.

 In the previous section of our journey we saw how to use build and deploy directly to Cloud Run from source code using the magic of Build Packs.
 Actually,